crossminer/maracas/docs/index.md

 **Detection**

-1. Client methods overriding a method `m()` that is now the a default method in an interface.
+1. Client abstract classes implementing two or more interfaces, where at least one of the interfaces has a method with the same signature of the now default method; and the client class has no new method definition with such signature.

 {% include note.html content="We consider all direct subtypes of the type that owns the modified method, which do not define the target method." %}